Newtown Pery, Limerick: Decline

-Although housing an important collection of Georgian architecture and acting as Limerick's city centre, unfortunately Newtown Pery's position as the one time fashionable area of the city is long over.
+Although housing an important collection of Georgian architecture and acting as Limerick's city centre, Newtown Pery's position as the one time fashionable area of the city has slowly disappeared.
 In addition to this, its Georgian heritage has been severely compromised, in particular around the retail core of O'Connell Street and William street.
 Economic decline and stagnation plagued Limerick during the 20th century which saw some townhouses converted to tenements such as at Arthur's Quay and Bank Place.

 During this time very little investment was seen in Newtown Pery, only the exodus of families and industries to new suburban districts around the city due to modern requirements.
-By the mid-20th century, dereliction had taken its toll as the townhouses at Arthur's Quay, Francis Street and Bank Place were completely lost.
-Lax development controls enabled the almost complete rebuilding of the northern end of O'Connell Street and replacing what were some iconic and illustrious buildings with more modernist, cheaper (and perhaps less attractive) 1960s-style architecture.
-The loss of Todd's Department Store to a fire which gutted the building, the rebuilding of Cannock's Department Store, Royal George Hotel, AIB Bank amongst many more, completely altered the look of city and ultimately resulted in a loss of the districts heritage and character.
-Nevertheless, much of the districts Georgian townhouses remained intact, however many were converted to offices or flats, while others remained unoccupied or neglected.
-However, despite the architectural losses and economic conditions, Newtown Pery remained the premier retail and services district for Limerick and the greater Mid-West Region well up into the late 20th and early 21st century.
+By the mid-20th century, dereliction had taken its toll as the townhouses at Arthur's Quay, Francis Street and Bank Place were lost.
+Lax development controls enabled the almost complete rebuilding of the northern end of O'Connell Street and replacing what were some iconic and illustrious buildings with more modernist, cheaper 1960s-style architecture.
+The loss of Todd's Department Store to a fire which gutted the building, the rebuilding of Cannock's Department Store, Royal George Hotel, AIB Bank amongst many more, altered the look of city.
+Nevertheless, much of the districts Georgian townhouses remain intact.
+Despite the architectural losses and economic conditions, Newtown Pery remained the premier retail and services district for Limerick and the greater Mid-West Region well up into the late 20th and early 21st century.

-Economic stagnation in Limerick was only broken by the Celtic Tiger in the late 20th century.
-But Newtown Pery still lagged behind with regards to investment and planning, with exception to the riverfront of the Shannon.
-Suburban areas of Limerick have seen massive investments, particularly in retail, which has seen the onetime retail core of O' Connell Street and William street been eclipsed by massive retail developments in the suburbs such as the Crescent Shopping Centre in Dooradoyle.
-Poor planning and lack of investment has resulted in high vacancy rates and further dereliction, which plagues some parts.
-Amongst the casualties of this poor planning has been the Patrick Street, Rutland Street and Ellen Street areas.
-These streets are now almost completely derelict and vacant.
-Urban depression in Limerick is not confined to these areas, and much of central Limerick is now exhibiting the effects, mainly of heavy suburbanisation but also the effects of economic recession.
+Economic stagnation in Limerick was broken by the Celtic Tiger in the late 20th century.
+Newtown Pery still lagged behind with regards to investment and planning, with exception to the riverfront of the Shannon.
+Suburban areas of Limerick saw massive investments, particularly in retail, which saw the onetime retail core of O'Connell Street and William Street being eclipsed by massive retail developments in the suburbs such as the Crescent Shopping Centre in Dooradoyle.
+However, in the early 21st century, this was realised and as of the 2020s, major improvements are taking place to improve the Newtown Pery area of the city.

+To counterbalance the apparent 'doughnut effect' of Limerick City Centre, the City and County Council, alongside the Limerick Civic Trust, Limerick 2030 DAC and the Government are funding and redeveloping the city centre, in particular the Newtown Pery area which comprises most of the city centre.
+Many of the buildings along the area are occupied by solicitor's offices, accountants, auctioneer's and English schools, and hospitality establishments (such as 101 O'Connell Street and Maggie Choo's).
+A significant revitalisation project took place on O'Connell Street, the city's main thoroughfare, from April/May 2021 to June 2023.